-It’s a key part of what the World Health Organisation (WHO) sees as universal health coverage, but palliative care is a neglected and unequal issue.
-Globally, 86% of people who need it, are not receiving it.
-The Worldwide Hospice Palliative Care Alliance (WHPCA) is one organisation looking to change that.
+It’s a key part of what the World Health Organisation (WHO) sees as universal health coverage (opens in a new window), but palliative care is a neglected and unequal issue.
+Globally, 86% of people who need it, are not receiving it (link out).
+The Worldwide Hospice Palliative Care Alliance (WHPCA) (link to charity’s website) is one organisation looking to change that.

 In 2018, the WHPCA, in partnership with the Department of Palliative Medicine at Bangabandhu Sheikh Mujib Medical University (BSMMU), launched a UK Aid Direct-funded project to bring a palliative care service to Narayanganj, Bangladesh.
 The lack of palliative care service in the region meant that those with serious and life-limiting conditions had high levels of physical pain as well as psychological distress and mounting health costs.